shaominl/helloworld/README.md

 # helloworld
-This is ShaominL's first repository build up with ZenglingC
+This is ShaominL's first repository build up with LingchaoZ